-It is of further concern to ARTICLE 19 that these illegitimate restrictions on the right to freedom of expression and information may be enforced through the criminal law, in breach of international standards on these rights.
+It is of further concern to ARTICLE 19 that these illegitimate restrictions on the right to freedom of expression and information may be enforced through the criminal law.
 Article 15 (4) provides custodial penalties of between 6 months and 1 year for violating Article 9, or fines of US\$4000 to US\$6000.
 Violations of Article 8 may be punished with fines of between US\$3000 and US\$4000.